 Offered by the Sibley School of Mechanical and Aerospace Engineering

 The M.Eng.
-(Aerospace Engineering) degree program provides a one-year course of study for those who wish to develop a high level of competence in engineering science, current technology, and engineering design.
+(Aerospace Engineering) degree program is a one-year (two semester) course of study for those who wish to develop a higher level of competence in engineering science, current technology, and engineering design.
+The program is geared for students who wish to work in industry after graduation, entering at a higher and more focused level.

-The program is designed to be flexible so that candidates may concentrate on any of a variety of specialty areas.
-These include aerodynamics, turbulent flows, nonequilibrium flows, combustion, dynamics and control, computational fluid dynamics, and spacecraft.
+The program is designed to be flexible so that candidates may concentrate on a variety or combination of specialty areas.
+These include celestial mechanics, dynamics and control, spacecraft and space systems engineering, propulsion, and computational fluid dynamics.

-Design projects must have an aerospace engineering design or research focus and have the close supervision of a faculty member.
+Design projects have an aerospace engineering design or research focus.
 The projects may arise from individual faculty and student interests or from collaboration with industry.
+All projects are done under the close supervision of a faculty member or industrial partner.